jerrymarino/iCompleteMe/README.md

     cd ~/.vim/bundle/iCompleteMe
     ./install.py

 That's it.
 You're done.
-Refer to the _User Guide_ section on how to use ICM.
+Refer to the _User Guide_ section on how to use iCM.

-ICM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
+iCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.

 ### Full Installation Guide

-These are the steps necessary to get ICM working on a Unix OS and on Windows.
+These are the steps necessary to get iCM working on a Unix OS and on Windows.

 **Note to Windows users:** we assume that you are running the `cmd.exe` command prompt and that the needed executables are in the PATH environment variable.
 Do